wisdom2608/A-Julius/README.md

 ---
 **What I Work With**

+✅ **Cloud & Infrastructure**

-•	 AWS (Amazon Web Services): A leading cloud platform offering a wide range of services like computing power, storage, networking, and databases for deploying and managing applications.
+•	 **AWS** (Amazon Web Services): A leading cloud platform offering a wide range of services like computing power, storage, networking, and databases for deploying and managing applications.

 •	 **Terraform**: Infrastructure as Code (IaC) tool used to provision and manage cloud infrastructure using configuration files.

 •	 **Ansible**: Automation tool for configuration management, application deployment, and task automation across systems.

-**Containers & Orchestration**
+🐳 **Containers & Orchestration**

 •	 **Docker**: Containerization platform used to package applications and dependencies into lightweight, portable containers.